Chop Top: Backstory

 Throughout The Texas Chainsaw Massacre 2, pieces of Chop-Top's past are revealed.
 The Hitchhiker, Chop-Top's twin brother, states in the first film that their grandfather (Grandpa Sawyer) formerly worked in a slaughterhouse where he was highly esteemed for his ability to manually execute cattle at quick speeds.
 In the sequel, The Texas Chainsaw Massacre 2, Drayton "The Cook" Sawyer explains that Grandpa Sawyer left the slaughterhouse when it transitioned from manual slaughter to the use of machines like captive bolt pistols.
 After having quit his job in protest, Grandpa Sawyer and his family fell into poverty.

-At some point prior to the first film, Grandma Sawyer, Great Grandma Sawyer, and the parents of the Drayton, Chop-Top, Bubba (Leatherface), and The Hitchhiker (aka 'Nubbins'), passed away, leaving Drayton, the eldest son, to serve as head of the family.
+At some point prior to the first film, Grandma Sawyer, Great Grandma Sawyer, and the parents of Drayton, Chop-Top, Bubba (Leatherface), and The Hitchhiker (aka 'Nubbins'), died, leaving Drayton, the eldest son, to serve as head of the family.

 Having no other skills (save for Drayton's cooking), no money, and no food, the family was reduced to cannibalism.
 The Sawyer family began killing people for meat to be used in their chili and barbecue, which was sold to the general public at Drayton's Gas Station/Restaurant.
 However, it is suggested in the first film that Drayton did not kill anyone himself and left it to his three younger brothers while he did all the cooking.

-During the events of the first film, Chop-Top was stationed as an infantry soldier in the Vietnam War, where he survived a major head wound due from a machete-wielding enemy soldier.
+During the events of the first film, Chop-Top was stationed as an infantry soldier in the Vietnam War, where he survived a major head wound from a machete-wielding enemy soldier.
 A metal plate was grafted onto his skull at a VA hospital, earning him the name Chop-Top (or Plate-Head, as he was originally referred to in the script).
 At some point in time the plate became exposed.
 It is implied that this happened because of his habit of heating a wire coat hanger and picking pieces of skin from his scalp to eat, as he is seen doing throughout the film.

 Once he is released from the VA hospital, Chop-Top rejoins his family, who are on the run from the authorities for the murders they've committed, and purchases an abandoned amusement park located in Dallas called "Texas Battle Land" using money he received from the government after being discharged from the military for his injury.
-Chop-Top fashions his twin brother Nubbins’ corpse into a crude, marionette-like form, which he carries around with him and treats as if it were alive.
+Chop-Top fashions his twin brother Nubbins' corpse into a crude, marionette-like form, which he carries around with him and treats as if it were alive.